ogratwicklcs/ansible_security_workshop/1.2-checkpoint/README.md

 The Windows workstation can be reached via Remote Desktop Protocol (RDP).
 We recommend to use a native RDP client if available.
 If not, the Workstation is equipped with an HTML RDP client which enables lab participants to access the workstation via browser.

-Test the access to the MGMT server now by pointing your RDP client to the `windows-ws` IP in your inventory.
+Test the access to the MGMT server now by pointing your RDP client to the IP of your `windows` node in your inventory.

 If you do not have a RDP client available or want to test the HTML RDP client, please open the following URL in your browser: `http://<windows-IP>/myrtille`.
 Be sure to replace `<windows-IP>` with the IP for the Windows workstation from your inventory.
 In the login field, only provide the user name and the password: The username is **Administrator**, the password is provided in the inventory.
 Leave the other fields empty, and click on **Connect**.